-To investigate binding of [111In]In-cCPE peptides to claudin-4 receptors, aliquots of 1.5×10^5 PSN-1, expressing claudin-4; HT1080, not expressing claudin-3 or -4; and HT1080/hCLDN4, expressing only claudin-4, were seeded onto a 24-well plate in 500 μL of growth medium and allowed to adhere overnight.
-Cells were then incubated with increasing amounts (0.5-160 nM) of [111In]In-DTPA-cCPE (1 MBq/μg) for 2 h at 4°C. After incubation, supernatant was removed and cells were washed and lysed using 0.1 M sodium hydroxide.
-111In radioactivity in the cell-associated fractions was measured using an automated γ -counter (Wizard2 2480; Perkin Elmer) and normalized by the amount of protein present in the seeding controls determined by bicinchoninic acid assay.
-Binding affinity (dissociation constant [K_D]) was estimated by nonlinear regression analysis with a 1-site total binding model using the software package Prism (version 7; GraphPad Software Inc).
+To investigate binding of [111In]In-cCPE peptides to claudin-4 receptors, aliquots of 1.5×10^5 PSN-1, expressing claudin-4, and HT1080, not expressing claudin-3 or -4, and HT1080/hCLDN4, only expressing claudin-4, were seeded onto a 24-well plate in 500 μL of growth medium and allowed to adhere overnight.
+Cells were then incubated with increasing amount (0.5-160 nM) of [111In]In-DTPA-cCPE (1 MBq/μg) for 2 h at 4°C. After incubation, supernatant was removed and cells were washed and lysed using 0.1 M sodium hydroxide.
+111In radioactivity in the cell-associated fractions was measured using an automated gamma-counter (Wizard2 2480, Perkin Elmer) and normalised by the amount of protein present in the seeding controls determined by bicinchoninic acid (BCA) assay.
+Binding affinity (K_D) was estimated by non-linear regression analysis with a one-site total binding model using the software package GraphPad Prism v7 (GraphPad Software Inc).